The main idea is derived from the cube method (Devill and Tillé, 2004). At each step, the inclusion probabilities vector pik

 $$N^{1/p}$$

-where \(p\) is equal to the number of column of the matrix X
+where \(p\) is equal to the number of column of the matrix X.

-For more informations on the option shift
+For more informations on the option shift, see wpik.

-, the weakest associated vector is centered at each step of the algorithm.
+If fixedSize is equal TRUE, the weakest associated vector is centered at each step of the algorithm.
 This ensures that the size of the selected sample is equal to the sum of the inclusion probabilities.